Configure RDBMS in Helm chart

 Verifying connectivity

-To confirm that the Orchestration Cluster is successfully writing to the database:
+After deployment, verify the Orchestration Cluster is writing to the database:

-\dtor\din PostgreSQL). - Deploy a process model and start a process instance using Web Modeler.
+Deploy a process and start an instance using Web Modeler.

 SELECT * FROM process_instances;